Wondering if you will be able to work in New Zealand? Here’s what you need to know about NZ work visas.

 You can currently be granted an Accredited Employer Work Visa for up to 5 years for Skill Level 1-3 roles.

-For Skill Level 4 and 5 roles, you can be granted an Accredited Employer Work Visa for up to 2 years (with a maximum continuous stay of 3 years).
+For Skill Level 4 and 5 roles, you can be granted an Accredited Employer Work Visa for up to 3 years.

 If your role is on the Green List or pays at least 1.5 times the median wage, currently NZ$47.41 per hour, your AEWV can be granted for up to 5 years (regardless of your Skill Level).